White Background with Triangle Pattern

 Chem-E Car

-In Chem-E Car Club, you'll design and build a model car that operates via chemical mechanisms in this club that participates in AIChE’s regional competition each year.
+In Chem-E Car Club, you'll design and build a model car that operates via chemical mechanisms to participate in AIChE’s regional competition each year.
 Cars drive a fixed distance carrying a certain payload--both of which are decided the day of the competition.
 Teams are judged based on how far the car is from the finish line.

 RHIT Competes: Chem-E Car